mismayil/mismayil.github.io/index.md

 <img class="profile-picture" src="profile-picture.jpeg">

+I am currently a **Ph.D student** at [EPFL](https://epfl.ch) advised by prof.[Antoine Bosselut](https://atcbosselut.github.io/) at the [NLP lab](https://nlp.epfl.ch) and a **Research Assistant** at [IDIAP](https://idiap.ch) supervised by prof.[Lonneke van der Plas](https://www.idiap.ch/~lvdplas/) at the [Computation, Cognition and Language](https://www.idiap.ch/~lvdplas/) group.

-I am currently pursuing Master's in **Data Science** at **EPFL** where I do research on reasoning at [NLP Lab](https://nlp.epfl.ch) and [AI lab](https://lia.epfl.ch/).
-Previously, I have been software/ML engineer, co-founder/entrepreneur and have 5+ years of experience in areas ranging from semiconductors to AI.
-I am also a proud **University of Waterloo** alumnus.
+Previously, I completed my MSc. in Data Science at EPFL where I did research on commonsense reasoning.
+In the past, I have been a software/ML engineer, co-founder/entrepreneur and have 5+ years of experience in areas ranging from semiconductors to AI.
+I am also a proud University of Waterloo alumnus where I finished my Bachelor's in Computer Science.

 ---

 ## <span class="section-bar"></span> Research Interests

-My interests broadly lie within the nature of *robust artificial intelligence, language, cognitive science and mind*.
-Currently, I am exploring **neurosymbolic AI, reasoning, compositionality, abstraction/analogy, linguistically motivated NLP and knowledge-driven, cognitive-model-based AI**.
+My interests broadly lie within the nature of **robust artificial intelligence, language, cognitive science and mind**.
+Currently, my research focuses on **computational creativity**.
+I am in addition exploring neurosymbolic AI, reasoning, compositionality, abstraction/analogy, linguistically motivated NLP and knowledge-driven, cognitive-model-based AI.

 ---